hjdesigner/desafio-daily-css-images/README.md

 * Wolverine - Day 23
 * Iron Man - Day 24
 * Icon of Choice - Day 26
+* Icon of Choice 2 - Day 27

 Made with lots of love <3!!